jakeberg/resume/tech_lead_assessment.md

 **Maestro - Study Orchestration**

 - Conducted application design sessions with product owners to refine business rules for non-technical user configurability.
 This resulted in work on a new business rule management system using React Flow.
 This solution aims to empower non-technical users to configure site-specific rules within the application, making the system adaptable, user-centric, and scalable.
 This expansion has the potential to scale the project significantly, as it could lead to a larger team in future project phases.
-Through these efforts, I’ve actively contributed to enhancing both the application’s functionality and its potential for broader business impact.
+Through these efforts, Actively contributed to enhancing both the application’s functionality and its potential for broader business impact.
 - Documented and analyzed clinical trial workflows to ensure alignment with business and compliance needs.

 **Data Marketplace**